mojontwins/MK2/examples/hobbit_v2/README.md

 ## Copy the base project

-I just copied the base project to a new folder and changed the name of the game:
+I just copied the base project to a new folder and changed the name of the game.
+Edit `compile.bat`

-1. Rename `mk2.c` to `hobbit_v2.c`.
+1. Set `SET game=hobbit_v2` at the top.
-2. Edit `compile.bat` and set `SET game=hobbit_v2` at the top.
-Also change the name of the loader in the tap file towards the end, at line 162:
+2. Also change the name of the loader in the tap file towards the end, at line 162:

 ```
 	..\utils\bas2tap -a10 -sHOBBIT_V2 loader\loader.bas work\loader.tap